HL--K/Utilities/README.md

    &ensp;&thinsp;`<font face="Helvetica" size="80" color="#FFFFFF">line of the subtitle</font>`

 This is also useful when using Handbrake to embed sub-titles into a video file.
+(You may need to upgrade Handbrake to the latest version.)